 Fishing Balcary Flat Rock at Auchencairn

 Thornback ray numbers from the mark are sometimes exceptionally good, especially in Spring time.
 Flatties, huss and doggies are other common catches.
-Lobworm is a popular bait for the cod in this area.
+Lobworm is a popular bait for cod in this area.
 It’s a fun mark to fish with beach casters on the bottom as well as a spinning rod.
 The thornback rays favour oily fish baits like bluey or mackerel.
 There are other rocks in the area which may be worth exploring.

 Fishing in Oban

 Oban isn’t just the place where you will find the best fishing in Argyllshire, it’s one of the top spots in Scotland and has fishing as unique as anywhere in the world.
-The sea loch and boat fishing is what puts fishing on Oban on the map, along with its deep water and numerous nearby islands.
-If you cast a hundred metres you may find you need three times as much line to be able to reach the bottom in places, and there aren’t many places in the UK you can say that.
+The sea loch and boat fishing are what puts fishing on Oban on the map, along with its deep water and numerous nearby islands.
+If you cast a hundred metres you may find you need three times as many lines to be able to reach the bottom in places, and there aren’t many places in the UK you can say that.
 The area is famous for Skate fishing, but the skate should not be targeted by anglers, since they are at risk of extinction and are critically endangered.
-If you did land a skate, it should be unhooked in the water and returned immeditely.
+If you did land a skate, it should be unhooked in the water and returned immediately.

 Fishing in the Sound of Mull and Black islands is also popular.
 Dunollie Point is a popular local mark in summertime very near Oban, with typically summertime fish species around – mackerel are the most popular target.
 You can also expect spurdog, wrasse, pollack and more.